 New construction and gut rehab projects installing heat pump technologies complying with New York State Clean Heat Program requirements are eligible to receive incentives.
-Incentives will be applicable to the portions of the scope of work relating to heat pump installations.
+Incentives will apply to the portions of the scope of work related to heat pump installations.
 Additional requirements for new construction projects are outlined in this section.